U.S. Ski & Snowboard and Stifel Financial team up

 Support Local Journalism

 Kruszewski and Stifel have supported U.S. Ski & Snowboard in the past by hosting fundraisers.
 The most recent event was held in St. Louis on Oct.
 1, where $800,000 was raised for the athletes.
-Mikaela Shiffrin was at the fundraiser, cowboy hat and all, at this western-themed event and was thankful for the generosity according to her Facebook post on Oct.
-2:
+Mikael Shifrin was at the fundraiser, cowboy hat and all, at this western themed event and was thankful for the generosity according to her Facebook post on Oct.
+2.

 “A big thank you, from the bottom of my heart, to Ron and Stifel, for hosting his most successful fundraiser yet, directly benefiting U.S. Ski & Snowboard.
 Fundraisers like this are so vital to our Team and the development and success of all of our sports and athletes, since we receive no support from the government, in comparison with many of the nations we compete against.”